-Become an ACTEC Fellow
+Become an ACTEC International Fellow

 |

-International Fellow Requirements
+International Fellow Membership

 1. Have been predominantly in the active practice of trust and estate law for at least 10 years;